pnxenopoulos/awpy/README.md

 ## Acknowledgments
 This project is made possible by the amazing work done in the [demoinfocs-golang](https://github.com/markus-wa/demoinfocs-golang) and [gonav](https://github.com/mrazza/gonav) packages.
 To fix errors brought about in the gonav package from Go 1.14, we provide an updated version in the [gonavparse](https://github.com/pnxenopoulos/csgonavparse).

+Big shoutout to [SimpleRadar](https://readtldr.gg/simpleradar?utm_source=github&utm_id=xenos-csgo-parser) for allowing use of their map images.

 Special thanks to [arjun-22](https://github.com/arjun-22) for his work on the stats module and expanding test coverage.